One of the first things you will do when you set up a new business is to open a business bank account.

-Here are some general tips to help you get the most out of your bank, and choose the best account for your start-up business.
+Here’s some sound advice, together with some practical tips to help you get the most out of your bank, and choose the best business current account for your start-up, or small business.

 How to choose the best business bank account

-1. If your business is incorporated (i.e. a limited company, or LLP), you must have a separate business bank account.
-For sole traders and even partnerships, it is optional, although we’d strongly recommend opening a separate business account in order to keep your personal and business finances separate.
+If your business is incorporated (i.e. a limited company, or LLP), you must have a separate business bank account.

-7. It goes without saying these days that you should expect your bank to offer online business banking as a matter of course.
-This is a massive time saver for small businesses, and you simply won’t be able to do without it once you’ve tried it.
+It goes without saying these days that you should expect your bank to offer hassle-free, online business banking as a matter of course.
+This is a massive time saver for small businesses, and you simply won’t be able to do without it.

-8. Try to find a bank which provides a dedicated small business account manager.
-Most high street banks offer a dedicated service, and it will help to be able to talk to someone who understands how real businesses work when you need assistance or advice.
+Try to find a bank which provides a dedicated small business account manager.
+Some of the high street banks offer a dedicated service, and it will help to be able to talk to someone who understands how real businesses work when you need assistance or advice.

-9. Ask friends or fellow small business owners what kind of experience they have had with their banks.
+Ask friends and fellow small business owners in your network what kind of experience they have had with their banks.
 You simply can’t beat a personal recommendation from someone you trust.

-10. If it doesn’t work out with your bank for whatever reason, you can always switch providers.
+If it doesn’t work out with your bank for whatever reason, you can always switch banks.
 Aside from a small amount of inconvenience, the switching process has been made much simpler in recent years, so you’re not tied to your current bank for life!